pkgxdev/brewkit/README.md

 This should be added to a `pkg doctor` type thing I reckon.
 E.g.
 `pkg doctor zlib.net -Q:rpath`.

+### Hacking on brewkit

+If you do `../brewkit/bin/pkg build` for example your local brewkit will be used rather than that which is installed.

 &nbsp;

 # Tasks